gonzalocasas/Specifications/docs/router.md

 - An uplink adapter
 - A downlink adapter

-The idea is to avoid to tighly couple the router core features with the way it is communicating.
+The idea is to avoid to tightly couple the router core features with the way it is communicating.
 By doing such a separation of concerns, we allow the router to evolve and change its communication protocol at any moment, without any impact on the core mechanisms.
 Thus, as long as the adapters remain compliant to a given interface they can be switched on demand.